evasabeeh/evasabeeh.github.io/README.md

 - Fast loading through Next.js
 - Carousel with smooth transitions
 - Rapid and efficient style with Tailwind CSS
-- Turbopack as build bundler for faster development

 ## Insights